Eureka, California: Media

 Many of Humboldt County's commercial radio stations are based in Eureka: KINS-FM (106.3), KWSW (980 AM), and KEKA-FM (101.5), owned and operated by Eureka Broadcasting Co.
 Inc. KFMI, KRED, KJNY and KATA.
 Lost Coast Communications owns and operates several stations broadcasting to Eureka: KSLG-FM, KHUM, KLGE, and KWPT.
 Eureka also hosts KMUE, the local repeater for Redway-based community radio station KMUD.
 On August 26, 2006, the Blue Ox Millworks launched KKDS-LP, a low power FM station focused on youth and community issues.
-On November 3, 2008, a low-power part 15 AM radio station, Old Glory Radio 1650 AM, based in the Myrtletown neighborhood of Eureka, went on the air; it offers the area's only daily live local call-in program in the morning.
+On November 3, 2008, a low-power part 15 AM radio station named Old Glory Radio 1650 AM went on the air.
+It is based in the Myrtletown neighborhood of Eureka, and it offers the area's only daily live local call-in program in the morning.
 KHSU, the region's local public radio station, is broadcast from Cal Poly Humboldt in Arcata.
 A traveler's information station owned by the State of California, KMKE-LP, operates at 98.1 MHz.

 Eureka's first television station was KIEM, which signed on the air on October 25, 1953.
 Additional stations signed on in the years following that first telecast, beginning in 1958, including KVIQ-LD and KAEF-TV.